 However, the pinnacle of Atari’s home computing endeavors came in 1985 with the release of the Atari ST. The ‘ST’ stood for “Sixteen/Thirty-two,” representing the 16-bit internal data paths and 32-bit external buses of its Motorola 68000 CPU.
 It was a technical tour de force, boasting advanced graphics and sound capabilities, a graphical user interface based on Digital Research’s GEM, and built-in MIDI ports, a first for personal computers.

 One notable anecdote from this era involves the “demo scene,” a digital subculture centered on creating audio-visual presentations to showcase programming, artistic, and musical skills.
-The Atari ST, with its advanced graphics and sound, was a popular platform for demo creation.
+With its advanced graphics and sound, the Atari ST was a popular platform for demo creation.
 Many demo scene participants honed their programming skills on the ST, developing innovative techniques to push the hardware to its limits.
 Some of these individuals would later become influential figures in the video game and cybersecurity industries.

-Atari’s technological prowess during this period wasn’t limited to hardware.
+Atari’s technological prowess during this period was wider than hardware.
 On the software front, the company made significant strides with the Atari ST’s TOS (The Operating System).
-TOS was one of the first operating systems to provide a fully functional graphical user interface in ROM, allowing for a quick boot time.
-Its interface, based on Digital Research’s GEM, was a major step in making personal computing more accessible and user-friendly.
+TOS was one of the first operating systems to provide a fully functional graphical user interface in ROM, allowing quick boot time.
+Its interface, based on Digital Research’s GEM was a significant step in making personal computing more accessible and user-friendly.

 As the mid-80s drew to a close, Atari had firmly established itself as a pioneer in the home computing market.
 Yet, the dynamics of the technology industry were rapidly changing, and Atari would soon find itself facing new challenges and a shifting landscape.